Nancy Niefield’s ceramics class will create vessels to hold water.

 Barbara Pytel’s biology class will discuss the heated debate over plastic water bottles.

 These are just some of the events that are part of U-Sustain’s Water Week, which starts Monday.
 The campus will be overflowing with events to help bring awareness to political, environmental and economic water-related issues.

 Events will run throughout the week, with professors integrating water issues into their classes.
-Click here for a full listing of classes with discussions and film screenings.

 "This series of events was initially motivated by U-Sustain's efforts to reduce the use of bottled water on campus, but it has moved far beyond such environmental issues to include all academic areas,” said Jeff Corbin, assistant professor of biology.